Skip to main content

 Short answer

 Automatic allocation occurs only if the sender's name, IBAN, payment description, and amount clearly match an open c-entron invoice.
-If there are any discrepancies, the payment receipt remains open and must be allocated manually.
+If there are discrepancies, the payment receipt remains open and must be allocated manually.

 Solution / Overview